-Measured and simulated water levels near the well field, at MW-5, are shown on Figure 6.13, showing drawdown and recovery in response to the period of well field operation in 1982.
+Measured and simulated water levels near the well field, at MW-5, are presented on Figure 6.13, showing drawdown and recovery in response to the period of well field operation in 1982.
+Measured and simulated water-level changes are in agreement.
+The small difference (~10 ft) between measured and simulated water-level elevations is appropriate, considering the range of water levels represented by a single model cell, and the fact that the well is not at the cell center.